-- Keep the kitchen well ventilated during the Self-Cleaning cycle to help get rid of heat, odors and smoke. - After the oven is cool, wipe up any residue or ash with a damp cloth. - Clean the oven before it gets heavily soiled.
-Cleaning a very soiled oven takes longer and results in more smoke than usual. - If the Self-Cleaning cycle does not get the oven as clean as you expected, the cycle may not have been set long enough or you may not have prepared the oven properly.
-Set the Self-Cleaning cycle longer the next time and handclean areas noted on page 22.
+- Keep the kitchen well ventilated during the Self-Cleaning cycle to help get rid of heat, odors and smoke. - After the oven is cool, wipe up any residue or ash with a damp cloth or sponge.
+If any spots remain, clean with a mild abrasive cleanser or cleaning sponge. - Clean the oven before it gets heavily soiled.
+Cleaning a very soiled oven takes longer and results in more smoke than usual.

+• If the Self-Cleaning cycle does not get the oven as clean as you expected, the cycle may not have been set long enough or you may not have prepared the oven properly.
+Set the Self-Cleaning cycle longer the next time and hand-clean areas noted on page 25.